IBM/data-prep-kit/kfp/doc/simple_transform_pipeline.md

 **Note** that here we are specifying initial values for all parameters that will be propagated to the worklow UI (see below)

+**Note** Paramwters are defining both S3 and lakehouse configuration, but only one at a time can be used.

 ### Pipeline wiring

 Now that all components and input parameters are defined, we can implement pipeline wiring defining sequence of